Unleash/sdk-integration-tester/README.md

 **Note:** Before running the tests it's necessary to run `yarn` to install the dependencies
 1. `./run-tests.sh`

+This may take some time the first time you run it

 ### Troubleshooting
 First try to cleanup: `docker compose rm -f`